 Step 5: Use tongs to remove the chicken breasts from the Crock Pot and place them onto a cutting board.

 Step 6: Use two forks or meat shredders to tear apart the chicken breasts.
 Add it back to the chicken pot pie.

 Step 7: Add some broth to a small bowl.
 Add the potato starch and mix it into a paste.
-I use this to thicken my sauces, so there are no lumps.
-If you added potato starch to the chicken pot pie, you would get lots of lumps!
+I use this to thicken my sauces so there are no lumps.
+You would get lots of lumps if you added potato starch to the chicken pot pie!

 Step 8: Pour the paste into the chicken mixture and mix well.
 It should thicken up quickly.

-Yes, it is completely okay to cook raw chicken in a slow cooker.
+Yes, cooking raw chicken in a slow cooker is completely okay.

 No, you can not use frozen chicken in the slow cooker.
 The slow cooker would take too long to thaw the chicken for it to cook.

 I always store the chicken pot pie in an airtight container in the refrigerator.
 I typically put the biscuits on to serve the meal, but I recommend storing the biscuits separately so they don't get soggy.